YoushanLiu/FDFK2D/README.md

 All input parameters are placed in a folder, such as `input`.
 In this folder, there are six files.
 - `inpar.data`: list of Filenames
-   - FD_model.dat       -> Parameters for FD modeling
+- FD_model.dat       -> Parameters for FD modeling.
+- Source.dat         -> Parameters for a earthquake.
+You can use the TauP software to compute the ray parameter of a event.
+- Receiver.dat       -> Parameters for stations.
-   - FK_model_left.dat  -> 1D model on left side
+- FK_model_left.dat  -> 1D media on left side of the 2D model.
-   - FK_model_right.dat -> 1D model on right side
+- FK_model_right.dat -> 1D media on right side of the 2D model.
 - Vp_model.su        -> Vp velocity model in SU format.
 - Vs_model.su        -> Vs velocity model in SU format.

-All parameters are self-explaining.
+The parameters are self-explaining.
 All physical quantities are international units.

 # Utils
 There are several auxiliary programs in `utils`.